USEPA/epanet-manual/docs/analysis_algorithms.rst

        where UVA = ultraviolet absorbance at 254 nm (1/cm) and DOC =
        dissolved organic carbon concentration (mg/L).

-       Note: These expressions apply only for values of *K\ b* and *C\ L* used with Michaelis-Menton kinetics.
+       Note: These expressions apply only for values of :math:`K_b` and :math:`C_L` used with Michaelis-Menton kinetics.

     -  *Zero-Order growth (CL = 0, K\ b = 1, n = 0) R = 1.0*